0xpolarzero/full-blockchain-solidity-course-js/11-nextjs-nft-marketplace-moralis/README.md

 - Moralis queries, fetching URIs & rendering the NFT images
 - Building a front end for buying, listing (updating, canceling) NFTs & witdrawing funds

-### Bonus achievements

-- Using Rainbowkit & Wagmi to interact with the blockchain (Wallet connection & transactions with the smart contract)
-- Using Antd Design for various components (Modal, Button, Input) & Skeleton for loading cards

 ### Skills

 [![Solidity]](https://soliditylang.org/)